Distributive Pronouns

 How to Use Each

-Each can be used with either a singular or a plural verb based on the pronoun or noun it refers to.
+Each is used with a singular verb as it refers to individual members of a group.
 Furthermore, it can be used with both affirmative and negative verbs.

 Appositive Each